brandnpatterson/flutter/README.md

 flutter will open in your default browser!

-### Use the SQL file in this repo.
-Move it into your MAMP directory

-Coming soon!..

 ### Autoloading with Composer

 flutter uses autoloading with Composer.
 Use the following command to auto-load your PHP with the optimal flag